codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

   - Large (recommended 5-6 steps)

 #### Set disk space for pipeline builds
 Set the disk space you need for the pipeline's build volume.
-Configuring the disk space per build volume prevents out-of-space scenarios that lead to failed builds.
+Configuring the disk space per pipeline build volume prevents out-of-space scenarios that lead to failed builds.
 The disk space set for the pipeline is inherited by all the builds run for the pipeline.

 Codefresh calculates the available range according to the disk size, and automatically sets the disk space for the build volume to 70% of the total disk space.
-You can either retain the default disk space or change as needed.
+You can either retain the default allocation or change as needed.

+>You can also configure the disk space for a [specific trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers) used by the pipeline or for a specific run, and override what's set for the pipeline.

 1. Select the pipeline for which to set the disk space.
 1. Select **Settings**, and then **Runtime**.